 PRESIDENT – DR RICHARD D. RYDER (Ethicist)

-Dr Richard D. Ryder read psychology at Cambridge University where he studied animal behaviour and obtained his Ph.D.
+Dr Richard D. Ryder is an ethicist who read psychology at Cambridge University where he studied animal behaviour and obtained his Ph.D.
 He worked for many years as a clinical psychologist and psychotherapist in Oxford, and was Mellon Professor at Tulane University.
 He became a key figure in the animal rights revival of the 1970s, coining the word ‘speciesism’ and playing a leading role in its rise to international and political recognition and was a director of the Political Animal Lobby (PAL).
-He is a past Chairman of the RSPCA Council and an ethicist.
+He is currently President of the national Society of the RSPCA and has been its Chairman.
 His books include Victims of Science (Davis-Poynter 1975), Animal Revolution (Blackwell 1989), The Political Animal (McFarland 1998) and Speciesism, Painism and Happiness (Imprint Academic 2011).

 VICE PRESIDENT – DR DEBORAH M. JONES (Catholic)

-Dr Deborah Jones is Vice-Chair of the international organisation Catholic Concern for Animals and a Fellow of the Oxford Centre for Animal Ethics.
+Dr Deborah Jones is Scientific Adviser to Catholic Concern for Animals and has been past General Secretary and Vice Chair.
+She is a Fellow of the Oxford Centre for Animal Ethics.
 She holds a doctorate in animal theology and has worked as editor of The Ark, the Catholic Herald and as deputy editor of Priest and People.
 She is a writer, a lecturer and has been a diocesan adviser for adult religious education.
 She is the author of The School of Compassion (Gracewing 2009).

 Rev. Christa Blanke is a German Lutheran theologian and the founder of Animals’ Angels, the German animal protection organisation that follows trucks during long distance transport across Europe and around the world in order to provide them with sustenance and obtain evidence to campaign against live animal transport.
 She is an experienced campaigner within the EU and has written poetry and several books, including ‘With the Eyes of Love’ and ‘Let My People Go’ .